 an insolent rich man is suffering infinite pain and torment and begs merely for a moment of respite--he does not beg to be released from hell or for his torment to be permanently lightened.
 No. All he asks for is a single drop of water on his tongue!
 God won't even grant so humble a wish as this.
 Imagine that happening in real life.
 You would consider it brutish indeed.

-This example of Carrier's is the worst and least convincing of them all.
-The rich man who was uncaring all his life begs for a "moment of respite" now that he is being punished for his lack of care.
-If he got a moment of respite, which he now begs for now that he has seen what his works led to, having tasted a brief end to his tortures, he would want two more.
-If anything, that's worse than being given nothing.
-Moreover, Abraham's response best describes this hypocritical change of heart and how nothing will mend it: "If they [the rich man's five unrepentant brothers] do not hear Moses and the Prophets, neither will they be convinced if someone should rise from the dead."
+Moreover, Abraham's response best describes this hypocritical change of heart and how nothing will help it: "If they [the rich man's five unrepentant brothers] do not hear Moses and the Prophets, neither will they be convinced if someone should rise from the dead."

 Luke 16:16 - “The Law and the Prophets were until John; since then the good news of the kingdom of God is preached, and everyone forces his way into it."
 (ESV)

-I'm certain that Carrier's beef with this verse has to do with the last statement, "and everyone forces his way into it."
-This might sound strange, but in its Jewish context it makes perfect sense.
+The last phrase, "and everyone forces his way into it" might sound strange, but in its Jewish context it makes perfect sense.
 J. P. Holding writes,

 And from the days of John the Baptist until now the kingdom of heaven suffereth violence, and the violent take it by force.
 What is the meaning of this verse?
 Bivin and Blizzard (Understanding the Difficult Words of Jesus, 123ff) explain that it relates to a rabbinic midrashic exegesis of Micah 2:12-13, "I will surely assemble, O Jacob, all of thee; I will surely gather the remnant of Israel; I will put them together as the sheep of Bozrah, as the flock in the midst of their fold: they shall make great noise by reason of the multitude of men.
 The breaker is come up before them: they have broken up, and have passed through the gate, and are gone out by it: and their king shall pass before them, and the LORD on the head of them."
 The picture is of a shepherd penning his sheep for the night, blocking the exit with stones, which in the morning he opens by tossing some of the stones aside.
 The sheep are anxious to get out, pushing and shoving and breaking the hole open even more.
 Rabbinic midrash interpreted the shepherd as Elijah and the king as the Messiah.
 "Suffereth violence" here means "breaking forth" and "the violent take it by force" means "those who are breaking out, break out by means of it."
 The verse is therefore saying in essence that John opened the breach and now Jesus the king is leading the people, the sheep, through it.
 Indeed, one may regard this as a clear claim to divinity, as Jesus identifies himself as the Lord Yahweh.
 (Matthew 11:12)